 The proposed solar array will be added to the roof of the casino.
 It is necessary to evaluate the structure of the roof and columns that will be supporting the additional load.
+This evaluation will also include looking into any impact on snow and wind loads for the building.
 This analysis will determine if new structural members are needed and will be a breadth for spring semester.